Walnut Crusted Artichokes (Vegan). Unique, amazing appetizer.

 Speaking of special days, yesterday was my birthday.
 I have always loved my birthday.
 In my family, birthdays are a bigger deal than any other holiday.
 I love all the special attention.
 Generally, Don either makes me a delectable dinner (he calls it supper since he’s from the South) or takes me out for my special meal.
 This year—in just a few days—we are going to Costa Rica to celebrate, get warm and enjoy some delightful Costa Rican food.

 In Costa Rica, it’s easy to get wholesome, fresh, flavorful food.
-There’s pineapple, limes, rice and beans, and fresh fish, all readily available.
+Pineapples, limes, rice and beans, and fresh fish are all readily available.
 We rented a place with a kitchen, so we will pick up some fresh ingredients and cook to our heart’s content.
 Generally, while on vacation, we eat out once or twice to sample the local fares.
 That’s the plan this year, too.
 And I’m really looking forward to some fresh-caught, whole fried snapper (my favorite, so far).

 - 1/2 cup toasted walnut pieces

 - 1/2 cup plain unsweetened almond milk